lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session01_say.md

 Hello!
 I'm __________ and I'm __________ [Co-facilitators introduce themselves].
 Today we're modeling to learn how to align our team vision.

+On the screen we're showing the learner see guide for session 1.

+As you can see in the Done and Do table at the top, today we are logging into mtl.how/live.

 ## Do and Done (15 minutes)
 <!-- Do/Done Tables -->
 | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_hexagon-check-mark_309690_003F72.png" height = "80" width = "80"> **Done** | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "90" width = "90"> **Do** |